Skip to main content

 With Python installed, the recommended way to install the latest stable version of Nutils is through pip (included in the standard installer):

-python3 -m pip install --user nutils
+python3 -m pip install nutils

 By default and without explicitly specifying the source of the given packages, pip installs packages from the Python Package Index.
-To install the latest development version of Nutils, pass a zip of branch master of the official repository to pip:
+To install the latest development version of Nutils, pass a zip of branch main of the official repository to pip:

-python3 -m pip install --user https://github.com/evalf/nutils/archive/master.zip
+python3 -m pip install https://github.com/evalf/nutils/archive/main.zip

 To view which version of Nutils is currently installed, run: